+It is normal for children to feel sad, irritable or upset at times.
+However, prolonged or intense changes in mood can be a sign of a mood disorder.
 Mood disorders can have wide-ranging effects on children, teens and their families.
-The toll on their physical health, performance in school, family and social relationships and overall well-being can be devastating.
+The toll on a child’s physical health, performance in school, family and social relationships and overall well-being can be devastating.

-The Mood Disorders Program at Children’s National Hospital is dedicated to helping children and teens with mood disorders live as happily and healthfully as possible.
-We personalize care for each patient and family to ensure children receive the most appropriate treatment with the best outcomes.
+The Mood Disorders Program at Children’s National Hospital is a specialized treatment clinic dedicated to helping children and teens with mood disorders live happy and healthy lives.
+We provide personalized care for each child and family to ensure children receive the most appropriate treatment with the best outcomes.

-Children and teens with mood disorders may have:
+Children and teens with mood disorders may exhibit:

 - Difficult relationships with family and friends